manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 1. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin**, and you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In your **Microsoft Edge** browser, open a new tab and enter the following URL in the address bar: **https://M365xZZZZZZ.sharepoint.com/_layouts/15/settings.aspx** (replace ZZZZZZ with the tenant ID provided by your lab hosting provider).
+2. In your **Microsoft Edge** browser, open a new tab and enter the following URL in the address bar: **https://xxxxxZZZZZZ.sharepoint.com/_layouts/15/settings.aspx** (replace xxxxxZZZZZZ with the tenant prefix provided by your lab hosting provider).
 This opens the **Site Settings** for the global SharePoint Communication site.

 3. On the **Site Settings** window, under **Users and Permissions**, select **Site permissions**.